-Last week, the state of Utah drew attention to this issue by officially making it legal for kids to open lemonade stands or run the occasional business.
+Texas followed in the footsteps of Utah, which officially made it legal for kids to open lemonade stands or run the occasional business in April 2017.
 You wouldn't think such a law would be necessary, but in most states, the harmless business pursuits of kids can get shut down.

 Kids have been shoveling snow and opening up pop-up lemonade stands for decades, but over the past few years, some communities have been cracking down on these ventures under the guise of regulation.
 In 2011, Georgia police officers shut down a lemonade stand run by three little girls because they didn't have a business license or the proper permits required to sell food.
 Last year, two teens were threatened with fines from New Jersey officials because they hadn't obtained a "solicitation permit" before they went door-to-door offering to shovel snow after a storm.

-These kid vs. cop clashes have become so frequent in recent years that attorney David Roland, co-founder of the Freedom Center of Missouri, began plotting them in Google Maps.
+These kid vs. cop clashes have become so frequent in recent years that attorney Dave Roland, who founded the Freedom Center of Missouri with his wife, Jennifer, began plotting them in Google Maps.

 So what can parents do to help their kids stay on the right side of the law with business ventures?
 The best bet is to call your local city or town office and ask if there are any regulations in place that would prevent kids from running a lemonade stand or babysitting for their neighbors.
 That should give you an idea about whether or not your local government is willing to work with kids to protect these "occasional" businesses.